Jutho/KrylovKit.jl/docs/src/man/implementation.md

 ## Block Krylov method
-The block version of the Krylov subspace algorithm is an approach to extending Krylov subspace techniques from a block of starting vectors.
+The block version of the Krylov subspace algorithm is an approach to extending Krylov subspace techniques from a starting block.
 It is mainly used for solving eigenvalue problems with repeated eigenvalues.

-In our implementation, a block of vectors is stored in a new data structure `BlockVec`, which implements the [`KrylovKit.block_qr!`](@ref), [`KrylovKit.block_reorthogonalize!`](@ref), and [`KrylovKit.block_orthogonalize!`](@ref) interfaces.
+In our implementation, a block of vectors is stored in a new data structure `Block`, which implements the [`KrylovKit.block_qr!`](@ref), [`KrylovKit.block_reorthogonalize!`](@ref), and [`KrylovKit.block_orthogonalize!`](@ref) interfaces.

 ```@docs
-KrylovKit.BlockVec
+KrylovKit.Block
 ```

 A block of vectors can be orthonormalized using